GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When We Train**

 The 3rd Battalion training occurs monthly on the third (Charlie) weekend.
-In addition to training drills, 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods,” to field test our training skills.
+In addition to training drills, the 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods,” to field test our training skills.

 **Where We Train**